percona/k8spsmdb-docs/docs/scaling.md

 The size of the cluster is controlled by the `size` key in the [Custom Resource options](operator.md#operator-custom-resource-options) configuration.

+!!! note
-**NOTE**: The Operator will not allow to scale Percona Server for MongoDB with the `kubectl scale statefulset <StatefulSet name>` command as it puts `size` configuration options out of sync.
+    The Operator will not allow to scale Percona Server for MongoDB with the `kubectl scale statefulset <StatefulSet name>` command as it puts `size` configuration options out of sync.

 You can change size separately for different components of your cluster by setting this option in the appropriate subsections: